neurodance/teams-ai/teams.md/src/components/include/migrations/botbuilder/adapters/typescript.incl.md

 <!-- content -->

-A BotBuilder `Adapter` is similar to a Teams AI `Plugin` in the sense that they are both an abstraction that is meant to send/receive activities.
+A BotBuilder `Adapter` is similar to a Teams SDK `Plugin` in the sense that they are both an abstraction that is meant to send/receive activities.
 To make migrating stress free we have shipped a pre-built `BotBuilderPlugin` that can accept a botbuilder Adapter instance.

 :::info
-this snippet shows how to use the `BotBuilderPlugin` to send/receive activities using botbuilder instead of the default Teams AI http plugin.
+this snippet shows how to use the `BotBuilderPlugin` to send/receive activities using botbuilder instead of the default Teams SDK http plugin.
 :::

 <Tabs>